eel3/ptp/README.md

 Set up
 ------

-All you have to do is compile ptp.c.
+1. Compile ptp.c.
 Use make and Makefile.
+2. Put ptp in a directory registered in PATH.

 | toolset              | Makefile           |
 |:---------------------|:-------------------|